Millennial’s Guide to Homeowners Insurance

 • If you’re thinking about listing your property as a short-term rental, check out this guide to home insurance for your Airbnb.

-Whether you plan to get started right away or a year down the line, if you plan to use your house as anything other than a single-family residence, be sure to discuss what kind of coverage you’ll need with your insurance company.
+Whether you plan to get started right away or a year down the line, if you're going to use your house as anything other than a single-family residence, be sure to discuss what kind of coverage you’ll need with your insurance company.

 If you’re a new homeowner, your move is a great opportunity to create a home inventory that reflects the value of your possessions.
 Digital support for home inventories is better than ever, and there are plenty of apps to catalog your major purchases and the condition of your appliances.